How To Prepare For The FCA’s New Consumer Duty (UK)

 New regulation requires financial services firms to undertake a large-scale review of their products, IT, operations, customer service, and customer communication

 New regulation requires financial services firms to undertake a large-scale review of their products, IT, operations, customer service, and customer communicationUK financial service firms like yours have been anxiously anticipating the final rules and guidance for the Consumer Duty regulation, which have now been published.
 The Consumer Duty will change the way the Financial Conduct Authority (FCA) regulates the retail financial services sector, by moving to an outcome-based approach rather than a reactive approach to regulation.
 It is intended to set higher standards for customer care and deliver good outcomes for retail customers, by increasing consumer protection and promoting effective competition in the interests of customers.
+For your financial services firm, this new regulation will mean that a rigorous review process must be put in place, to ensure that products and services meet the needs of the customer and fulfil the Consumer Duty requirements.
+Senior managers must proactively fulfil their responsibilities in this regard, as the new regulation offers very clear rules in areas such as cost cutting.

 Let’s discuss your Consumer Duty-related review and how we can help Get in touch!